tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - SMART-1

+### Q: Which of the following sports is not part of the triathlon?
+- **Correct Answer:** Horse-Riding
+- Cycling
+- Swimming
+- Running

 ### Q: Which of the following superheros did Wonder Woman NOT have a love interest in?
 - **Correct Answer:** Green Arrow
 - Superman